LCTT/TranslateProject/sources/tech/20180727 How to analyze your system with perf and Python.md

 ```
 $ perf buildid-cache -v --add /lib/powerpc64le-linux-gnu/libpthread.so.0
 $ perf list | grep libpthread
-[…]
+[閳ヮ泝
-  sdt_libpthread:pthread_create                      [SDT event]
+鑱� sdt_libpthread:pthread_create 鑱� 鑱� 鑱� 鑱� 鑱� 鑱� 鑱� 鑱� 鑱� 鑱� 鑱絒SDT event]
-[…]
+[閳ヮ泝
 ```

 Then, turn SDT definitions into available tracepoints:
 ```
 $ /usr/bin/sudo perf probe sdt_libpthread:pthread_create
 Added new event:
-  sdt_libpthread:pthread_create (on %pthread_create in /lib/powerpc64le-linux-gnu/libpthread-2.27.so)
+鑱� sdt_libpthread:pthread_create (on %pthread_create in /lib/powerpc64le-linux-gnu/libpthread-2.27.so)
 You can now use it in all perf tools, such as:
-    perf record -e sdt_libpthread:pthread_create -aR sleep 1
+鑱� 鑱� perf record -e sdt_libpthread:pthread_create -aR sleep 1
 $ perf record -a -e sdt_libpthread:pthread_create ./test
 [ perf record: Woken up 1 times to write data ]
 [ perf record: Captured and wrote 0.199 MB perf.data (9 samples) ]
 ```

 Note that any location in an application or library can be made into a tracepoint.
-To find functions in an application that can be made into tracepoints, use `perf probe` with `–funcs`:
+To find functions in an application that can be made into tracepoints, use `perf probe` with `閳ユ徎uncs`:
 ```
-$ perf probe –x ./load --funcs
+$ perf probe 閳ユ悪 ./load --funcs
-[…]
+[閳ヮ泝
 main
 sum_add
 sum_sub